picatz/terraform-google-nomad/cloud-shell/steps.md

 nomad acl bootstrap
 ```

+> ℹ️ **Note**
+>
+> If the command above errors due to an i/o timeout, try rerunning the command again.
+This will happen when attempting to `bootstrap` a cluster that hasn't started yet.
+This should only take a few minutes at the most.

 Then we can use the token (Secret ID) in the previous command's output to access the cluster by setting the `NOMAD_TOKEN` environment variable:

 ```console